sedexdev/cert_tracker.public/README.md

 Where possible the application will query the URL used to create a <code>resource</code> and try to pull Open Graph data from the URL using the Python package <code>opengraph_py3</code>.
 When a site has metadata available through the protocol, form fields will auto-populate with images and other available information.

-Image directory hierarchy is up to you as long as the paths you upload are **relative to the default image directories** mentioned at the start of this section.
-Default images are provided for resource creation.

 # Email reminder configuration

 **In Progress**